jdaniellt/Tareas_BioinfRepro2020_jdanielltGithub/Tarea G opcional.md

 Finally, after implementing each metric, we looked for concordances between the optimal **CT** recovered in most of the metrics, identifying the value of **CT** in which the true alleles at the opposite ends of the main axes of genetic variation begin to separate incorrectly into groups. different, allowing you to select **CT** just below this value.

-#### iPyrad abstract
+#### iPyrad abstract:

+The ipyrad software is for assembles and analyzes RADseq or ddRadseq data using de novo and/or reference-based approaches.
+To analyze our sequences with ipyrad, a parameter file (params.txt) is necessary, which will determine the way in which the assembly steps will be implemented.
+The assembly process convert raw fastq data into assembled loci that can be formatted for downstream analyses, for example, in phylogenetic or population genetic inference software.
+The assembly process is divided into seven steps: **1** Demultiplexing/Loading fastq files, **2** Filtering/Editing reads, **3** Clustering/Mapping reads within Samples and alignment, **4** Joint estimation of heterozygosity and error rate, **5** Consensus base calling and filtering, **6** Clustering/Mapping reads among Samples and alignment and **7** Filtering and formatting output files (for example .phy, .nex, .map etc.).

 #### References

 McCartney‐Melstad, E., M. Gidiş, and H. Bradley-Shaffer.
 2019.
 An empirical pipeline for choosing the optimal clustering threshold in RADseq studies. *Molecular Ecology Resource* 00:1–10.

 Eaton D. A. R., and I. Overcast.
-2020. ipyrad: Interactive assembly and analysis of RADseq datasets. *Bioinformatics*
+2020. ipyrad: Interactive assembly and analysis of RADseq datasets. *Bioinformatics* 36(08).